 |Healthy Orchid Appearance:||Overwatered Orchid Symptoms:||Underwatered Orchid Symptoms:|

-Note that growth slows down considerably if the orchid is underwatered, whereas growth tends to stop and the orchid deteriorate more quickly due to root rot, caused by overwatering.
+Note that growth slows down considerably if the orchid is underwatered, whereas growth tends to stop and the orchid deteriorates more quickly due to root rot, caused by overwatering.

-It is much easier to revive a underwatered orchid then an overwatered orchid.
+It is much easier to revive an underwatered orchid than an overwatered orchid.

-Keep reading for how to to avoid over and underwatering orchids and how to fix your orchid…
+Keep reading for how to avoid over and underwatering orchids and how to fix your orchid…

 How to Tell if an Orchid is Overwatered

-Symptoms of an over watered orchid are: The roots are brown soft and mushy with a bad smell, the leaves turn yellow and brown with a wilting appearance.
+Symptoms of an over-watered orchid are: The roots are brown soft and mushy with a bad smell, and the leaves turn yellow and brown with a wilting appearance.
 With consistent overwatering the roots turn from brown and mushy to shriveled and papery white, which indicates the roots have died back.
 The buds and flowers may also fall off.

-There is a lot of overlap between the symptoms of overwatered and under watered orchids, so the key way to tell whether your orchid is overwatered rather then underwatered is to look at the roots and feel the potting medium.
+There is a lot of overlap between the symptoms of overwatered and under-watered orchids, so the key way to tell whether your orchid is overwatered rather than underwatered is to look at the roots and feel the potting medium.

-Healthy orchid roots appear green or light grey and feel firm and do not have a notable smell.
+Healthy orchid roots appear green or light grey, feel firm, and do not have a notable smell.

-When orchid roots are in overwatered or boggy soil, they develop root rot and fungal diseases, which turns the roots brown and soft with a rotting appearance and a bad smell.
+When orchid roots are in overwatered or boggy soil, they develop root rot and fungal diseases, which turn the roots brown and soft with a rotting appearance and a bad smell.

 As the roots rot and die back they turn shriveled and to a papery, gray white color, which indicates the root is dead.

 If the orchid’s roots are dying then they can no longer uptake water or nutrients to transport around the plant to the flowers, stems, and leaves which causes the leaves to turn yellow and wilt with a dying appearance.